Theosophy: Demographics

 During its first century, Theosophy established itself as an international movement.
 Campbell believed that from its foundation until 1980, Theosophy had gained tens of thousands of adherents.
 He noted that in that latter year, there were about 35,000 members of the Adyar-based Theosophical Society (9000 of whom were in India), c.
 5,500 members of the Theosophical Society in America, c.
 1,500 members of the Theosophical Society International (Pasadena), and about 1200 members of the United Lodge of Theosophy.
-Membership of the Theosophical Society reached its highest peak in 1928, when it had 45,000 members.
+Membership of the Theosophical Society reached its highest peak in 1928, with 45,000 members.
 The HPB Lodge in Auckland, New Zealand, was one of the world's largest, with over 500 members in 1949.

 Theosophical groups consist largely of individuals as opposed to family groups.
 Campbell noted that these members were alienated in ways from conventional social roles and practices.

 As noted by Dixon, in the late nineteenth and early twentieth centuries, the Theosophical Society "appealed above all to an elite, educated, middle- and upper-middle-class constituency".
 It was, in her words, "a religion for the 'thinking classes'."
 Campbell stated that Theosophy attracted "unconventional, liberal-minded Westerners", and according to Dixon they were among those "who constituted themselves as the humanitarian conscience of the middle classes, a dissident minority who worked in a variety of parallel organizations to critique the dominant bourgeois values and culture."

-Campbell also noted that Theosophy appealed to educated Asians, and particularly Indians, because it identified Asia as being central to a universal ancient religion and allowed Asians to retain traditional religious beliefs and practices within a modern framework.
+Campbell also noted that Theosophy appealed to educated Asians, particularly Indians, because it identified Asia as central to a universal ancient religion and allowed Asians to retain traditional religious beliefs and practices within a modern framework.

 Reception and legacy

 Hammer and Rothstein believed that the formation and early history of the Theosophical Society was one of the "pivotal chapters of religious history in the West."
 The Theosophical Society had significant effects on religion, politics, culture, and society.
 In the Western world, it was a major force for the introduction of Asian religious ideas.
 In 1980, Campbell described it as "probably the most important non-traditional or occult group in the last century", while in 2012 Santucci noted that it had had "a profound impact on the contemporary religious landscape".

 In approaching Asian religion with respect and treating its religious beliefs seriously, Blavatsky and Olcott influenced South Asian society.
 In India, it played an important role in the Indian independence movement and in the Buddhist revival.
 The Indian independence leader Mahatma Gandhi developed much of his interest in Hindu culture after being given a copy of the Bhagavad Gita by two Theosophists.
 Alongside her support for Indian home rule, Besant had also supported home rule for Scotland, Wales, and Ireland.
 Campbell suggested that Theosophy could be seen as a "grandfather" movement to this 20th century growth in Asian spirituality.

 Given the spread of such ideas in the West, some critics have perceived Theosophy's role as being largely obsolete.